Trout Fishing in Franklin North Carolina

 Trout fishing in Franklin, NC

 As mentioned above, the three major trout species that anglers will encounter in the North Carolina mountains are brook trout, brown trout, and rainbow trout.
 Some streams will have populations of all three.
-Larger rivers such as the Tuckasegee and Nantahala Rivers are perfect examples of this.
+Larger rivers such as the Tuckasegee River and the Nantahala River are perfect examples of this.
 While similar inhabits, all three species are just a bit different.

 &;